jtr13/mywebsite/README.md

 (You will need to repeat steps 2 and 4 every time you wish to update the book online.)

-### Edit README	(GitHub or RStudio)

-Once you've completed these steps, delete the content of this **README** and add a short description of your project with a link to the book URL.
-It would be appreciated if you add the following to the end:

-*This repo was initially generated from a Quarto template available here: https://github.com/jtr13/website-template.*

-(And starring the repo would be nice too!)

 ### Next steps

 - Choose a theme from [https://bootswatch.com/](https://bootswatch.com/) and replace "cerulean" in `_quarto.yml` with your prefered theme.